yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 # Contributing code to Bamboo Artifactory plugin
-We welcome code contributions through pull requests.
-Before submitting a pull request, please make sure your code is well covered by tests.
+Before submitting a pull request, please make sure your code is covered by tests.
 Here are instructions for [building](#building-the-code) and [testing](#testing-the-code) the code.

 ## Building the Code